ronthedistance/ronthedistance.github.io/blog21.md

 Using a "put" request, we can then make an API call with the new JSON object to update our current portscan range for a given policy.

-By setting this as a cronjob reading from a file, you can automate whcih ports your nessus scanners are scanning for on advanced network sfcans.
+By setting this as a cronjob reading from a file, you can automate which ports your nessus scanners are scanning for on advanced network sfcans.